365 Gellert Blvd

 Roasted Duck ($12) was above average, no surprises.
 Average quantity but good flavors and lots of moist meat.

-Dried-Scallop Egg White Fried Rice ($14) is a great alternative to boring rice.
-Medium strength flavors with lots of fluffy egg.
+Dried-Scallop Egg White Fried Rice ($16) is a great alternative to boring rice.
+Medium strength flavors with lots of fluffy egg. $18 with scallop balls.

-Mandolin Hand Roasted Squab ($15 each) was excellent.
+Mandolin Hand Roasted Squab ($18 each) with raisins was excellent.
 Nice crispy skin, juicy meat made for a classic dish.
+Lots of juices flowing to the plate below.
 Slightly salty so no need for seasoning salt.
 Use your hands to eat this!
 Yes it is messy but worth it.
 Gotta fly to Vancouver for better squab!
 They included a dipping sauce that was not necessary.

 Crispy Roasted Duck ($6.90) was from the Tabletop Traditional Appetizer menu.
 Excellent, juicy, full of flavor, a small affordable and wonderful dish.